bridgesystems/Bridgemate-Data-Connector-Scoring-Program-Client/Documentation/MD/SectionUpdateDTO.md

 ##### Tables property

-Must be present as the SectionDTO contains the movement or a movement update for the section,
+Must be present if IsDeleted="False" as the SectionDTO contains the movement or a movement update for the section,

 Array of [TableDTO](<TableDTO.md>).